-Brazilian Jiu-Jitsu (BJJ) is one of the more popular martial arts nowadays.
+Nowadays, more and more people are flocking into BJJ gyms to learn the beautiful art of Brazilian Jiu-Jitsu.
 There are many reasons why this is the case.
 For starters, BJJ is one of the most effective combat styles ever developed and that was clear during the early days of the UFC as Royce Gracie made quick work of all of his opponents, winning the first two tournaments.

 Brazilian Jiu-Jitsu is also arguably the most effective way to defend yourself from an attacker.
 Most physical confrontations eventually transition to a grappling phase and knowing how to acquire favorable positions and submit an opponent can be very useful.

 Most importantly, Brazilian Jiu-Jitsu allows you do subdue an opponent without causing any harm to the person.
 That drastically separates it from many martial arts and that is one of the reasons why most police academies incorporate it into their curriculums.
 BJJ makes it possible for a smaller, weaker person to subdue a larger person using leverage, chokes, angles, and joint isolation.

 Brazilian Jiu-Jitsu isn’t just a martial art, it is a way of life that will drastically change you for the better.
 It allows you to go through life at your full potential, it enriches your social life and if teaches you how to properly defend yourself if the need ever arises.